 Calculated Field Name: Sigmoid Function

-Formula Updated 4/8/2014- Thanks to Catherine Rivier for offering a much more elegant solution.
+NOTE: Formula Updated 4/8/2014- Thanks to Catherine Rivier for offering a much more elegant solution than the original formula.

 Calculated Field Name: Color